-After I finish the editing on The Earl’s Masquerade, I am looking forward to working on youth novel with my grandson, Miles, based on a dream he had.
+After I finish the editing on The Earl’s Masquerade, I am looking forward to working on a youth novel with my grandson, Miles, based on a dream he had.
 Should be super fun.

 Also trying to finish putting together my book of inspirational poetry.